 House rabbits need proper housing too.
 You will have to rabbit-safe the rooms where the house rabbits live.
 You can not stop them chewing cords, books, furniture, shoes, clothes, and more.
 Remove anything you do not want chewed and that you can not, learn to live with their chewing.
 That being said, not all bunnies chew furniture but most will chew a cord.
 Make sure they can not reach any electric cords.
 We built fencing of wood frames with fine mesh welded wire to prevent chewing of cords as well as had some of the electric sockets moved upwards where they can not get to them.
-Some will chew rugs or carpet so bear this in mind when choosing their room.
+Some (not all) will chew carpet so bear this in mind when choosing their room.
 We also moved any books up a shelf or two in the bookcase (depending on the rabbits in that room).
 Rabbits will chew carpet and pretty much remove it from the floor if they have it in their mind to do so.
 It is instinctive.
 They like to dig holes.
 What we have found is not all house buns do that, but the ones who do, we lay thin rugs on the floor and this seems to prevent that behaviour.
 (Personally I dislike wall to wall carpet so I was happy to take all of it up and have rugs) Rabbits need something under their feet other than slick floor surfaces like tile or wood so they have traction to run around.
 Cheap rugs from Ikea and Tesco with rubber backing work very well.
+Put socks on the legs of furniture they chew to prevent chewing and provide plenty of chew toys like bunny safe wood and cardboard.
 Some house rabbit owners have house cages where the buns live when the people are not at home or are asleep.
 This is fine if the house cage is big enough where the buns have a litter box, fresh food and water, and space to move around.
 The best arrangement is for the house cage to be multi-level so there is more space for the rabbit and the cage does not take up a lot of room on the floor.

 We allow our house buns to run free in the rooms they live in.
 We use child safe gates (bought from a baby supply website) with welded wire we have put across them (some buns can fit their heads through and can get stuck) to keep them in the rooms they live in, or doors sawn in half.
 They are all litter trained and very tidy.